tkausch/SwiftRestRequests/README.md

 # SwiftRestRequests
-SwiftRestRequests is an elegant and simple REST library for Swift, built for human beings and can be used on iOS, iPadOS, macOS, tvOS, and watchOS.
+SwiftRestRequests is a modern and simple  REST library for Swift and can be used on iOS, iPadOS, macOS, tvOS, and watchOS.

 This Package allows you to send REST requests extremely easily using HTTP/1.1 or HTTP/2.
 Thanks to Swift 4's Codable support JSON Response and Request objects are fully type validated.

 The optional `RestOption` object supports the setting of specific HTTP headers, query parameters and HTTP timeout for each REST request.

 The Package is using HTTP client transport that uses the `URLSession` type from the `Foundation` framework to perform HTTP operations.
-Therfore it is flexible to add other
+It is fully secure as it is using Apple Transport Security (ATS).

+It does fit best for  projects that do not want to reinvent the wheel and use a simple, small REST implementation.

+And as it is so easy to understand it easy to improve and extend!!!

 ## Features